Nader Jahanbani

-Sepahbod Nader Mirza Jahanbani (نادر جهانبانی; 16 April 1928 – 13 March 1979) was a distinguished general, fighter pilot, and deputy commander of the Imperial Iranian Air Force (IIAF) under Mohammad Reza Shah Pahlavi, the last Shah of Iran.
-He is widely regarded as one of the founding fathers of the Iranian Air Force along with General Mohammad Khatami and General Amir Hossein Rabii, for growing and modernizing the IIAF to become a world class air force with advanced equipment and training, including the F-14 Tomcat, which would save Iran's crucial infrastructure during the Iran–Iraq War.
+Nader Mirza Jahanbani (نادر جهانبانی; 16 April 1928 – 13 March 1979) was a distinguished general, fighter pilot, and deputy commander of the Imperial Iranian Air Force (IIAF) under Mohammad Reza Pahlavi, the last Shah of Iran.
+He is widely regarded as one of the founding fathers of the Iranian Air Force along with General Mohammad Khatami and Lieutenant General Amir Hossein Rabii, for growing and modernizing the IIAF to become a world class air force with advanced equipment and training, including the F-14 Tomcat, which would save Iran's crucial infrastructure during the Iran–Iraq War.
 He was the founder and leader of the Golden Crown, Iran's first and only precision flying demonstration team, and one of the oldest in the world.
-By many accounts, he is considered one of the best and most capable Iranian pilots of his time, and as having set a world class standard of excellence for future generations of Iranian airmen.

 Early life and education

+The Jahanbani family; featuring Nader, his grandfather Amanullah Mirza I, his father Amanullah Mirza II and his older sister Mehr Monir Jahanbani.

 Nader Jahanbani was born on 16 April 1928 into a family with a long military history.
 His father, Amanullah Jahanbani, was a lieutenant general, who served in the Persian Cossack Brigade with Reza Shah Pahlavi.
-He was a Qajar prince, great-grandson of Fath-Ali Shah Qajar.
+He was a Qajar prince, son of Amanullah Mirza Jahanbani and great-grandson of Fath-Ali Shah Qajar.
 Nader's mother, Helen Kasminsky, was from the Russian aristocracy in Petrograd.
 From the side of his mother, he had one sister and two brothers.
 He also had two half sisters and five half brothers.

 Amanullah was imprisoned when Nader Jahanbani was 12, but after Reza Shah died, he was released and made a senator by Mohammad Reza Pahlavi.
 By then, his father sent him to the Russian Air Force Academy, from which he graduated as a foreign cadet.

 Military career

 Entry into the IIAF

 Having graduated the Russian Air Force Academy at a young age, he entered the IIAF in 1950 as an already trained pilot with the rank of first lieutenant.
-He trained many other pilots from early on in his career in the IIAF's only fighter brigade (هنگ شکاری) which was based in Ghale Morghi Airfield in Tehran, many of whom went on to become senior officers and commanders.
+He trained many other pilots from early on in his career in the IIAF's only fighter brigade (هنگ شکاری) which was based in Ghale Morghi Air Base in Tehran, many of whom went on to become senior officers and commanders.